 The splurge-worthy room rate includes a variety of included perks, from a breakfast buffet to daily yoga classes, guided hikes, and stargazing outings.
 Keep your eyes peeled while hiking the resort’s trails for the unique creatures who live here, such as the endangered Smith’s Blue Butterfly, the California Red-Legged Frog, and California Condors.

 The hotel is also known for its award-winning restaurant, Sierra Mar, which offers local delights like Morro Bay oysters and Monterey Red Abalone.
 And while you’re here be sure to bliss out at the onsite spa, and order the Big Sur Jade Stone Therapy, a treatment that utilizes warmed pieces of local jade collected from nearby beaches, as well as basalt river rocks and cooled marble.

 While Big Sur is all about nature, that doesn’t mean you have to rough it when you visit.
 In fact, the region boasts some of the state’s most celebrated accommodation, with ultra-luxurious rooms, top-notch spas and facilities, and unforgettable dining experiences.
 At Post Ranch Inn, suites and private houses are miraculously sculpted into the cliffs, and enormous picture windows provide unparalleled views of sea and sky.
 (If you like to whale-watch from your bed, you’ve found your dream destination.)
-Due to the current road closures turning the area around Post Ranch Inn into a temporary island, the resort is offering an exclusive new way to arrive—via helicopter from Monterey.
 There’s even a luxury car available for guests who need local wheels, and a shuttle that cruises you around the Big Sur coast.